Fa2bio/Crud-Spring-Boot/README.md

 - Clone the repository for your device
 - Import it as a MAVEN project
 - Under src/main/resources/applicationModel.properties modify the file name applicationModel.properties to application.properties
+- In the application.properties file, edit the USER and PASSWORD of your MySQL database;
 - In your Postman client, import requests from the ProjetoSB.postman_collection.json file

 ### Application.properties